Cisco Desk Phone 9800 series

 A First Impression is Everything

-A simple line can deeply influence how a product is viewed.
-Our aim was to create a iconic, brandable yet functional visual signature.
+Our aim was to create a bold, brandable yet functional visual signature- The Arc

 Iconic